jamie-davis/VMTest/README.md

 # VMTest
-A library that assists with testing VMs, Very useful when paired with ApprovalTests
+A library that assists with testing VMs.
+Useful when paired with ApprovalTests

+A work in progress.